-Technical Description: A layer derived from red parent materials that is at least 4 inches thick, starting within 10 inches of the soil surface with a hue of 7.5YR or redder.
+Technical Description: A layer derived from red parent materials (see Glossary) that is at least 10 cm (4 inches) thick, starting at a depth ≤25 cm (10 Inches) from the soil surface with a hue of 7.5YR or redder.
 The matrix has a value and chroma greater than 2 and less than or equal to 4.
-The layer must contain 10 percent or more depletions and/or distinct or prominent redox concentrations occurring as soft masses or pore linings.
+The layer must contain 10 percent or more depletions and/or distinct or prominent concentrations occurring as soft masses or pore linings.
 Redox depletions should differ in color by having:

-Value one or more higher and chroma one or more lower than the matrix, or Value of 4 or more and chroma of 2 or less.
+a.
+A minimum difference of one value higher and one chroma lower than the matrix, or b.
+Value of 4 or more and chroma of 2 or less